Understanding Placemaking & Going Beyond the Definition

 Here are some reasons why placemaking is so important:

-• Residents are often left out of the decision-making process in regards to community development.
+- Residents are often left out of the decision-making process in regard to community development.

 By involving the community and all relevant stakeholders in the design of a public space, humanitarians can promote dialogue between different stakeholders and use the design process as a way of engendering communication and constructive dialogue.
 Including the community in the design process encourages them to take more ownership of the space, to promote safety within it, and to better identify with it and the surrounding neighborhood.